Romance linguistics: Lexical stress

 Erosion of unstressed syllables following the stress has caused most Spanish and Portuguese words to have either penultimate or ultimate stress: e.g. Latin trēdecim "thirteen" > Spanish trece, Portuguese treze; Latin amāre "to love" > Spanish/Portuguese amar.
 Most words with antepenultimate stress are learned borrowings from Latin, e.g. Spanish/Portuguese fábrica "factory" (the corresponding inherited word is Spanish fragua, Portuguese frágua "forge").
 This process has gone even farther in French, with deletion of all post-stressed vowels, leading to consistent, predictable stress on the last syllable: e.g. Latin Stephanum "Stephen" > Old French Estievne > French Étienne /etjɛn/; Latin juvenis "young" > Old French juevne > French jeune /ʒœn/.
-This applies even to borrowings: e.g. Latin fabrica > French borrowing fabrique /fabʀik/ (the inherited word in this case being monosyllabic forge < Pre-French *fauriga).
+This applies even to borrowings: e.g. Latin fabrica > French borrowing fabrique /fabʀik/ (the inherited word in this case being monosyllabic forge < Proto-Gallo-Romance *favrega).

 Other than French (with consistent final stress), the position of the stressed syllable generally falls on one of the last three syllables.
 Exceptions may be caused by clitics or (in Italian) certain verb endings, e.g. Italian telefonano [teˈlɛːfonano] "they telephone"; Spanish entregándomelo [entɾeˈɣandomelo] "delivering it to me"; Italian mettiamocene [metˈtjaːmotʃene] "let's put some of it in there"; Portuguese dávamos-vo-lo [ˈdavɐmuʒvulu] "we were giving it to you".
 Stress on verbs is almost completely predictable in Spanish and Portuguese, but less so in Italian.